Crucial: If you are a young person living in Oxfordshire with issues around substance misuse (your own or someone else's) you can get support.

 Reliable information about drugs

 This information from the 'Talk to Frank' website has been checked by doctors, drug workers and people who have misused substances.
-Talk to Frank is the national drugs awareness site for young people, parents and carers.
-These legal and illegal substances are the ones you are most likely to hear about:

 It is possible to cause yourself serious health damage even if: